pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 But still, we have literally no clue what the direction means to us.
 Also, since we know `1` is positive (stays the same `1`) and `2` is negative (should be converted into `-1`), we need to change them to their corresponding values.
 To make this kind of change, we use *SQL JOINs* if they are using the foreign key table relation or we use `CASE … WHEN … END` statements if we are only dealing with values.

-Since our sample table has only values, we'll build our multiplier.
+Since our sample table only has values, we can build our multiplier.

     CASE
         WHEN `Direction`=1 THEN  1